History of Elizabeth II in Timeline

 In 2021, Prince Philip, the husband of Queen Elizabeth II, passed away, marking the end of their 73-year marriage.

-February 2022: Platinum Jubilee Celebrations Begin
+February 2022: Platinum Jubilee celebrations began

 June 2022: Meeting with Archbishop of Canterbury

-In June 2022, Elizabeth met the Archbishop of Canterbury, Justin Welby, who "came away thinking there is someone who has no fear of death, has hope in the future, knows the rock on which she stands and that gives her strength."
+In June 2022, Elizabeth II met with the Archbishop of Canterbury, Justin Welby, who "came away thinking there is someone who has no fear of death, has hope in the future, knows the rock on which she stands and that gives her strength."

 September 2022: Death of Elizabeth II

-February 2023: Jaswant Singh Chail Pleads Guilty
+February 2023: Jaswant Singh Chail pleaded guilty.